rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Decision_Problems.md

     $(\lnot x_i \lor \lnot x_j)$

-This translation of a 2-colourability problem to a 2-satisfiability problem is computable in polynomial time. now we check if it satisfies the reducibility condition:
+This translation of a 2-colourability problem to a 2-satisfiability problem is computable in polynomial time.
+Now we check if it satisfies the reducibility condition:

 -   If the graph is 2-colourable, use 2-colouring to assign truth values